top of page

 Pillows are essential for finding a safe and comfortable sleeping position, especially since sleeping in one position can get uncomfortable.
 Of course, a normal pillow under the head can support the neck properly and help you avoid upper back pain.

-You may also try sleeping with a pillow between the knees to avoid the increased pressure that you may feel on your hips and lower body from the weight of your baby bump.
+You may also try sleeping with a pillow between your knees to avoid the increased pressure that you may feel on your hips and lower body from the weight of your baby bump.
 A rolled-up blanket from your bed also works.
-You may sleep with bent knees, as is often the most comfortable position and can improve circulation.
+You may sleep with bent knees, as is often the most comfortable position, and can improve circulation.

 As you move into the second and third trimesters, you'll want to switch positions to predominantly sleeping on your left side.
 A pregnancy pillow can help you find a comfortable position.
 These are C- or U-shaped pillows that wrap around your body to offer extra support as you side sleep.